Over the years, many marketing campaigns have tried to form a connection between Coffee and Antioxidants1.

-After reading this blog, some people would abruptly form the argument that, as Antioxidants are good for health, they should increase their regular coffee consumption.
+After reading this article, some people would argument that, as Antioxidants are good for health, they should increase their regular coffee consumption.
 But that will not be a wise thing to do.

 What Are Antioxidants?